Improve Bite, Oral Function, and Facial Harmony

 Orthognathic surgery will be a joint effort between you, your orthodontist, and your oral surgeon.
 The process of having orthognathic surgery almost always involves having braces before surgery and for a short period after.
 This allows your orthodontist to prepare your teeth for their new alignment and make any fine adjustments after the jaw is repositioned.

 Oral Surgery Consultation

-Once your teeth are ready, you will have an evaluation with your oral surgeon.
+Once your teeth are ready, you will have a consultation with your oral surgeon.
 Your surgeon will take 3D images during the evaluation to help us precisely plan your procedure.
-These high-quality images can be used to create models of your jaw and surgical guides for your procedure.
-The evaluation appointment is also a good time to ask questions and discuss your procedure with your surgeon.
+These detailed images are used to create models of your jaw and surgical guides for your procedure.
+The consultation appointment is also a good time to ask questions and discuss your procedure with your surgeon.
 Your surgeon will give you a full overview of your pre- and post-operative instructions to help prepare you for treatment.
 Next, you will choose a date to return for your orthognathic procedure.

-If you or your child needs jaw surgery, Dr. Robert Wood, Dr. Nicholas Coles, and Dr. Negin Saghafi have the skills necessary to evaluate and treat their condition.
-To learn more about jaw surgery at our practice, feel free to contact Arizona Oral & Maxillofacial Surgeons at one of our offices in Tucson, AZ, or Oro Valley, AZ.
-One of our staff members will be happy to help you.
+If you or your child needs jaw surgery, Dr. Robert Wood, Dr. Nicholas Coles, Dr. Negin Saghafi, and Dr. Jerome Holbrook have the skills necessary to evaluate and treat their condition.
+Jaw surgery can drastically improve your ability to eat, speak, and breathe.
+Contact Arizona Oral & Maxillofacial Surgeons for a consultation and we will explore your treatment options to see if orthognathic surgery is right for you.

 Exceptional Outcomes From a Team You Can Trust